Rosny, Tasmania: Rosny Children's Choir

 Rosny was the founding home of the Australian Rosny Children's Choir.
 The choir was established in 1967 by local music teacher Jennifer Filby, who initially had her students perform carols at an end-of-year recital.
 Following this success, she was invited to provide a children's chorus for a production of The King and I at the Theatre Royal in Hobart, leading to the formal creation of the choir.

 The choir quickly gained national and international recognition.
 In 1971, it became the first choir from the Southern Hemisphere to perform at the prestigious Llangollen International Musical Eisteddfod in Wales.
 As part of the Australian government's inaugural cultural exchange with the People’s Republic of China, the choir made history in 1975 as the first Australian group to perform in China, with concerts in Beijing, Guangzhou, Shanghai, and a stopover in British Hong Kong.

 In addition to its international tours to Japan (1987) and across Australia, the choir performed widely within Tasmania.
 It frequently collaborated with the Tasmanian Symphony Orchestra and commissioned significant Australian works, including There is an Island (1977) by composer Don Kay with libretto by Clive Sansom.
-The choir’s reputation for excellence cemented its place as one of Australia's leading children's choirs during the late 20th century.